HABS-BRAIN/ai-driller/articles/brain-network.md

      Where $e_i$ is the number of edges between neighbors of node *i*, and $k_i$ is the number of neighbors.

-   - **Eigenvector Centrality**: measures node influence recursively — nodes connected to high-scoring nodes contribute more.
+   - **Eigenvector Centrality**: measures the average node’s influence based on the principle that connections to high-scoring nodes contribute more to a node’s score.
+The formula is recursive.
      $$
      \bar{x} = \frac{1}{N} \sum_{i=1}^{N} x_i = \frac{1}{N} \sum_{i=1}^{N} \frac{1}{\lambda} \sum_{j=1}^{N} A_{ij} x_j
      $$